svenons/SE4-ADS-MCQ/README.md

 ## 🌐 Online App

-You can access the MCQ repository as an interactive web app here: EDIT-LATER
+You can access the MCQ repository as an interactive web app here: 👉 [🔗 Open the SE4 Algorithms & Data Structures MCQ App](https://se4-ads.streamlit.app)

 ## ⚠️ Takedown Notice